dcmoods/Project3_CSci846/README.md

 # Project3_CSci846 Hadoop Document likeness estimator.

-This is a java based application that uses hadoop meant to demoonstrate the core concepts of distributated environment.
+This is a java based application that uses hadoop meant to demonstrate the core concepts of distributated environment.
 The estimator application will take documents stored in a directory and determine how closely related pairs of the documents are based on their specified ngram size.

 ## Getting Started